ripienaar/free-for-dev/README.md

   * [instrumentalapp.com](https://instrumentalapp.com) - Beautiful and easy-to-use application and server monitoring with up to 500 metrics and 3 hours of data visibility for free
   * [letsmonitor.org](https://letsmonitor.org) - SSL monitoring, free for up to 5 monitors
   * [loader.io](https://loader.io/) — Free load testing tools with limitations
+  * [netdata.cloud](https://netdata.cloud/) — Free and open-source software, Netdata is distributed, real-time, performance and health monitoring for systems and applications.
+It is a highly-optimized monitoring agent you install on all your systems and containers.
   * [nodequery.com](https://nodequery.com/) — Free basic server monitors up to 10 servers
   * [opsgenie.com](https://www.opsgenie.com/) — Powerful alerting and on-call management for operating always-on services.
 Free up to 5 users.
   * [paessler.com](https://www.paessler.com/) — Powerful infrastructure and network monitoring solution including alerting, strong visualization capabilities and basic reporting.
 Free up to 100 sensors.